obsidian-tasks-group/obsidian-tasks/README.md

 For example, you could set it to `#tasks` to only track checklist items as task if they include the string `#tasks`.
 It doesn't have to be a tag.
 It can be any string.
 Leave it empty to reagard all checklist items as tasks.

+**⚠️ Tasks only supports single-line checklist items.**
+You cannot have checklist items that span across multiple lines.

 Example with global filter `#tasks`: